 Skip navigation

-Lacosamide demonstrated significant control of partial-onset seizures with or without secondary generalizations
+Lacosamide demonstrated significant control of partial-onset seizures with or without secondary generalization

 Efficacy demonstrated in pooled analysis from